gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## DTLS Connection Handling {#dtls-connection-handling}

-It's up to DTLS protection engine to manage the DTLS connections and their related DCI.
+It's up to DTLS protection operator to manage the DTLS connections and their related DCI.

 ### Add a New DTLS Connection {#add-dtls-connection}

-Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 2 DTLS connections can exist at the same time.
+Either peer can add a new DTLS connection to the SCTP association at any time, but only one DTLS connection can exist at a time when option 1 is used and no more than 2 DTLS connections can exist at the same time when option 2 is used {{dtls-options}}.
 The new DCI value shall be the last active DCI increased by one modulo 4, this makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers.
 A new handshake will be initiated by DTLS using the new DCI.
 Details of the handshake